-4.3.3 4 [The Fixed Charges shall be levied on the basis of sanctioned contract demand of the cluster sub-station in accordance with the General Conditions of Tariff approved by the Commission for the relevant year.
+4.3.3 [The Fixed Charges shall be levied on the basis of sanctioned contract demand of the cluster sub-station in accordance with the General Conditions of Tariff approved by the Commission for the relevant year.
 The Energy Charges shall be levied on the consumption recorded by the HT/EHT meter installed at the cluster sub-station.
 The total bill amount including fixed, energy and other applicable charges shall be apportioned to the individual consumers as under: The Fixed Charges shall be apportioned to individual consumers in proportion to the sanctioned contract demand.
 The energy & other applicable charges shall be apportioned in proportion to the consumption recorded by the meter installed on the 11 kV feeder of each consumer at the cluster substation.
 The licensee shall install, seal & maintain all the meters including 11 kV meters as per regulation 21 of Supply Code, 2014, as amended from time to time.]

 4.3.4 Peak load/weekly off-day violation penalty, if any, shall be levied to individual consumer on the basis of readings recorded on the 11 kV feeder of each consumer.

 4.3.5 In case maximum demand of the cluster sub-station exceeds its sanctioned contract demand then the demand surcharge shall be levied as per General Conditions of Tariff and shall be apportioned amongst constituent consumers exceeding their sanctioned contract demand according to the maximum demand recorded over and above the sanctioned contract demand during the month.

-4.3.6 All consumers of the group shall jointly execute an agreement on the proforma prescribed by the distribution licensee for abiding by the conditions applicable to consumers catered supply from cluster substation.
+4.3.6 All consumers of the group shall jointly execute an agreement on the proforma prescribed by the distribution licensee for abiding by the conditions applicable to consumers catered supply from cluster sub-station.

-- 4.3.7 Each consumer shall be deemed to be connected at the voltage at which supply is catered to the cluster substation and separate bills shall be issued to each constituent member of the cluster sub-station. - 4.3.8 The erection of all the 11 kV feeders from cluster sub-station to individual constituent consumer shall be the responsibility of the concerned consumer.
-However the job may be carried out by the licensee if so requested by constituent members at their cost as a deposit work.
-The operation and maintenance of these feeders shall be the responsibility of the constituent members.
-Provided where 11 kV feeder(s) for individual cluster constituent member(s) is/are required to be erected/laid in public land, the same shall be erected/laid and maintained by licensee at the cost of that constituent member(s)." - (iii) A perusal of amended Clause 4.3.3 will reveal that Fixed Charges as mentioned at Cluster Sub-Station were to be apportioned to individual consumers in the proportion to their sanctioned Contract Demand.
+4.3.7 Each consumer shall be deemed to be connected at the voltage at which supply is catered to the cluster sub-station and separate bills shall be issued to each constituent member of the cluster sub-station.

+A perusal of amended Clause 4.3.3 will reveal that fixed charges as mentioned at Cluster Sub-station were to be apportioned to individual consumers in the proportion to their sanctioned contract demand.
 Meaning thereby, there cannot be any imaginary Contract Demand of individual consumer.
-In the given situation, when a major constituent consumer had lawfully got his contract demand reduced/ sanctioned, the Fixed Charges which were to be levied on the sanctioned Contract Demand of cluster substation would also be deemed to be reduced, otherwise how second part of Clause 4.3.3 would be given effect.
-Conversely, if a constituent member enhances his Contract Demand and the sum total of the CDs of the constituent members exceeds the CD mentioned in the cluster agreement, the vital question which needs answer was as to whether still the PSPCL would raise its bills on the basis of lesser CD?
+In the given situation, when a major constituent consumer had lawfully got his contract demand reduced/sanctioned, the fixed charges which were to be levied on the sanctioned contract demand of Cluster Sub Station will also be deemed to be reduced, otherwise how second part of Clause 4.3.3 will be given effect.
+Conversely, if a constituent member enhances his contract demand and the sum total of the CDs of the constituent members exceeds the CD mentioned in the cluster agreement, the vital question which needed answer was as to whether still PSPCL will raise its bills on the basis of lesser CD?